 In 1947 Holt Renfrew supplied Canada’s official wedding gift to Princess Elizabeth with a Labrador wild mink coat.
-The company prospered during the 1940s and 1950s with additional stores opening in Ottawa 1942, Hamilton 1945, Edmonton 1950, Calgary and London 1953, and Saint-Foy 1965.
-Alongside these stores there were smaller outlets in some Canadian Pacific hotels: Royal York, Château Frontenac, and Château Laurier.
+The company prospered postwar with additional stores opening in Edmonton in 1950, Calgary and London in 1953, as well outlets in some of the Canadian Pacific hotels: Royal York, Château Frontenac, and Château Laurier.
 Holt Renfrew was also one of the first high-end retailers to locate in a shopping mall at Toronto’s Yorkdale Shopping Centre in 1964 and Place Ste.
 Foy in Quebec in 1965.

 In 1951 Holt Renfrew began an exclusive arrangement with Christian Dior to carry his Paris designs, reproduced in Montreal, and sold through Holt Renfrew.
-Similar agreements were struck with Simonetta and Balenciaga later in the 1950s and Yves St. Laurent in 1962.
+Similar agreements were struck with Simonetta later in the 1950s and Yves St. Laurent in 1962.
 In 1955 Dior visited Toronto and attended a fashion show at the new Holt Renfrew store in Toronto.
 In 1960 a new ready-to-wear line was introduced for young women called Miss Renfrew marketed to “Young Careerists, College Girls, and Young Matrons” who wished to dress fashionably on a budget.

-Holt Renfrew was purchased by the New York CIT Group Inc in 1965 and resold in 1972 to the American retail chain Carter Hawley Hale Stores, which also owned Neiman Marcus and Bergdorf Goodman at the time.
-Other than an expansion to Vancouver in 1975, the chain generally went into decline under absentee foreign ownership.
+Holt Renfrew was purchased by the New York CIT Group Inc in 1965 and resold in 1971 to the American retail chain Carter Hawley Hale Stores, which also owned Neiman Marcus and Bergdorf Goodman at the time.
+By 1975 when a new store was opened in Vancouver, the chain had grown to 24 outlets.
 In 1979, head office was moved to a new flagship store in Toronto from Montreal where the political separatist climate in Quebec was making corporations nervous.

 The company returned to Canadian ownership when Galen Weston bought the chain in 1986.
 Weston and his wife, Hilary, revitalized the chain, opening designer boutiques within newly renovated stores.
 A magazine was launched in 1987 called ”Point of View”, which was renamed ”Holts” in 2000, and divided between women’s and men’s editions in 2006.
 Under the auspices of Galen Weston’s daughter Alannah, the chain rebranded itself and adopted a new ‘HR’ logo in 2005.
 The company remains one of the leading stores for high end fashion in Canada.